NHPT/Xray_Cracked/README.md

 MAC OS cannot run Solution:

-1. Execute the uname - a command to check whether the operating system architecture conforms to the Xray execute.
+1. Execute the `uname -a` command to check whether the operating system architecture conforms to the Xray execute.

 2. Set permission in "Security and Privacy" ->"General".